 }

-3. realloc() (reallocation)

-The realloc() function is used to resize an existing memory block that was previously allocated using malloc() or calloc().
+realloc() (reallocation): The realloc() function is used to resize an existing memory block that was previously allocated using malloc() or calloc().
 This is useful when you want to expand or shrink an array dynamically based on the program's needs.

 Syntax: